piafle3005/group3/use-cases/use-case-20.md

 ### Failed End Condition

-The report is not produced, and we didn't get the requested information about the populations of capital cities in a continent.
+The report is not produced, and we didn't get the requested information about the top N populated capital cities in the world.

 ### Primary Actor